 The safety of navigation shall be ensured when approving an OWF;

-Marking lights should be visible from all directions in the horizontal plane.
+Marking lights should be visible to the mariner from all directions in the horizontal plane.

-Consideration may also be given to the provision of fog signals where appropriate, taking into account the prevailing visibility, topography and vessel traffic conditions.
-The range of such a fog signal should not be less than two 2 Nautical miles.
+Consideration may also be given to the provision of Hazard Warning Signals where appropriate, taking into account the prevailing visibility and vessel traffic conditions.
+The range of such a Hazard Warning Signals should not be less than two 2 Nautical miles.

-MARKING OF ISOLATED WIND TURBINE GENERATORS (WTG), METEOLOGICAL MASTS AND OTHER INDIVIDUAL STRUCTURES
+2.4.1 MARKING OF ISOLATED WIND TURBINE GENERATORS (WTG), METEOLOGICAL MASTS AND OTHER INDIVIDUAL STRUCTURES